darasus/ai-blog/content/all-time-lows-last-young-renegade-is-a-must-listen.md

   wrote any of the lyrics.
 The album showcases Alex Gaskarth's talents in a new way, especially on “Dark Side’s” “Bad Behaviour” is the standout track.
 It is the type of growth we want to see from artists, and it is extremely exciting.
+intro: >-
+  ATL have been making music for over 10 years now and each album feels like a new chapter in their story.
+Their latest release, Last Young Renegade, feels like another exciting step in the band’s development as artists.

+  On this record we hear the band experimenting with different concepts and sounds while still staying true to who they are.
+Their ability to diversify while keeping a cohesive sound is what makes them stand out from other bands of this genre.

+  Listeners get to know a new side of ATL on this album which just makes us even more excited for what they’ll bring us next.
+Here are some reasons why you want to keep an eye on All Time Low and their new album, Last Young Renegade
 ---

 ## It’s a bold new era for All Time Low